sceckert/Data-and-Culture-Fall-2024/_week1/Homework-1.md

 + Type in "data" and "datum" and explore the different historical.
 What do you notice?
 What does (and has) "data" meant?
 When?

-+ Take a look at the quotations and other supplementary information that the OED supplies.
++ Take a look at the quotations and other supplementary information that the *OED* supplies.
 Try clicking on the grey "..." icon next to each quotation.
 Poke around the interface?
 What do you notice about the kinds of sources?
 The quotations themselves?
 What else can we glean?
 What *don't* we know?

-### What are we searching when we search the OED?
+### What are we searching when we search the *OED*?

 + Take a look at the [history of the OED](https://www.oed.com/information/about-the-oed/history-of-the-oed/) page and the *Examining the OED* project list of ["top sources"](https://oed.hertford.ox.ac.uk/quotations/outline/top-sources/).
-What do you notice about the kinds of materials that went into the making of the OED?
+What do you notice about the kinds of materials that went into the making of the *OED*?
 What implications might I have for the way we use the tool?

 + Finally, write up a few sentences reflection on what you've found.
 You can use screenshots.